thatShashankGuy/printf-scanf/content/posts/LearnToLoveBoring.md

 We need to be okay with working/working out/reading without motivation, an external push, a deadline, or a prize.
 We need to sit, embrace the boredom, and do the boring stuff.

-I am working on a series of posts I call **Straight from the Docs**.
-These posts won’t be opinions or guides but extracts simplified from technical documentation and books on Go, Node, .NET, and Databases, among other topics.
-This means I am going to start doing the most boring thing in the world: digging into technical documents and books as much as I can.
-These are not quirky blogs but official docs and well-published mammoth books to identify topics and distill them for this site.

-Wish me luck, and I will see you soon with the next article.